All our learning resources are running on the latest menu navigation.

 You can then add attachments, view the asset history, link related assets, and Specify service dates .

 Asset service levels are defined by the asset type.
 You can then specify the exact dates for each service level within an individual asset.
-Learn more in Service Levels.
+Learn more in How to Create Service Levels.

 The Start Date defaults to today's date.
 You may wish to adjust the Start Date to reflect the date the asset was last serviced.
 Alternatively, if the asset has been assigned to a Contract in the Details tab, the Start Date is set to the same Start Date defined in the customer contract.